googlefonts/googlefonts.github.io/gf-guide/build.md

 This will generate Static `OTF`, `TTF`, `WOFF2` and `Variable TTF`, using the Axis Registry to set up the `STAT` table.

-Setting a `yaml` with more detailed instruction file is a preferred option to have more control over the outcome.
-Once this “config” file set up, you would just have to run, for example:
+Using a `yaml` file with more detailed instructions is a preferred option to have more control over the outcome.
+Once this “config” file is set up, you would just have to run, for example:

 ``` code
 gftools builder config.yaml